microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 # Uninstall <a name="uninstall"></a>

-If you want to completely uninstall the 'Unified Labeling Support Tool' and it was installed via the PowerShell Gallery, you must execute the following command:
+If you want to completely uninstall the 'Unified Labeling Support Tool', you must execute the following command:

 ```
 Uninstall-Module -Name UnifiedLabelingSupportTool -AllVersions